buffer/thug/doc/source/build.rst

 Pyparsing homepage is located at http://pyparsing.wikispaces.com/.

-If not available as a package for your Linux distribution, the best way to install pyparsing is through easy_install.
+If not available as a package for your Linux distribution, the best way to install pyparsing is through pip.

 .. code-block:: sh

-        # easy_install pyparsing
+        # pip install pyparsing

 Pygraphviz